-WARNING: Do not leave the seat of the tractor without first placing the PTO/Blade Engage knob in the disengaged (OFF) position, pressing the brake pedal and engaging the parking brake.
-If leaving the tractor unattended, also turn the ignition key off and remove the key.

-- Briefly press the brake pedal to release the parking brake.
-Move the throttle lever into the FAST (rabbit) position. - To travel FORWARD, slowly press the upper portion of the drive pedal forward until the desired speed is achieved.
-See Figure 11.
+- WARNING: Do not leave the seat of the tractor without first placing the PTO (Blade Engage) knob in the disengaged (OFF) position, depressing the brake pedal and engaging the parking brake.
+If leaving the tractor unattended, also turn the ignition key off and remove the key. - Depress the brake pedal to release the parking brake and let the pedal up. - Move the throttle/choke control into the FAST (rabbit) position.